 What we recommend for bay windows: Roman shades, cellular shades, or shutters.
 Both roman and cellular shades work well with bay windows because each shade covers an individual pane, offering some flexibility in how much window area you’d like covered.
 Likewise, plantation shutters are installed on each separate pane on bay windows, but are able to give you even more freedom in window coverage with their easily adjustable louvers.

-Regardless of their shape or style, windows that are positioned close to your ceiling can be difficult to put window treatments on.
+No matter their shape or style, windows that are positioned close to your ceiling can be difficult to put window treatments on.
 Typically, the tops of the windows are beyond your reach, and breaking out a stepladder every day is a hassle.
-That means that homeowners in Miami with high ceiling windows might want to go with a window treatment that can either stay in a fixed position, or open and close from far away.
+That means that Miami homeowners with high ceiling windows might want to go with a window treatment that you can either keep in a fixed position, or open and close from far away.
 It would be even better if that window treatment was also able to effectively block sunlight from coming in.

 What we recommendfor tall & high ceiling windows: Automated shades or plantation shutters.
 Automated shades can open or shut with the quick flip of a switch, eliminating any hassle whatsoever.
 Alternatively, with plantation shutters many homeowners choose to position the louvers in a single ideal position, and seldom, if ever reposition the louvers.
 Both options tackle the biggest problem of high ceiling windows!

 Eyebrow windows are those semi-arched windows that are typically located above other, usually square windows.
 Because of their position and curved shape, eyebrow windows come with issues that few other windows do in regards to picking the perfect window treatment.